Chapter 1. Midnight memories

 “You really didn’t get what I said, did you?”

-“A cat I can get you before dawn, and as for the rest, can you summarize that in British English?”
+“A cat I can procure before dawn, the dogs too – females if I understand correctly – and as for the rest, can you summarize that in British English?”

-As we were talking, my phone started beeping.
+As we were talking, my phone started to buzz.
 “What’s all that” he asked.
 “Just birthday wishes” I replied.

 “Is it midnight already?” he asked and pulled out a silver ring studded with the largest onyx I had ever seen.
 “This is my grandpa’s lucky ring.
 Alas, he fell into the well that he was digging and passed away.
 This was all we could salvage.
 And this I entrust to you.
 Happy birthday young master.”